dominicprior/LLM-notes/INTRO.md

 Anyway, here are some weaknesses:

-+ They don't know when they are [telling the truth](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)).
-They never know when to shut up!
++ They don't know when they are [telling the truth](https://en.wikipedia.org/wiki/Hallucination_(artificial_intelligence)) - they never know when to shut up!

-+ They can't do anything requiring precision (like we might expect from, say, a database).
++ They can't do anything requiring precision (unlike, say, a database).

-+ They need a huge amount of training data.
-The biggest models consume, maybe, a trillion words, unlike a ten-year-old child, who has seen or heard about a hundred million words.
++ They need a huge amount of training data (a trillion words, unlike a ten-year-old child, who has seen or heard about a hundred million words).

 + They only correspond to a small part of the human brain, and so they may not be as smart as we think.